The Railroad in Duncannon

 Freight Station Circa 1865

 Erected by Historical Society of Perry County, Susquehanna Greenway, PA DCNR and Borough of Duncannon.
 (Marker Number 5.)

 Location.
 40° 23.387′ N, 77° 1.778′ W. Marker is in Duncannon, Pennsylvania, in Perry County.
-Marker is at the intersection of Cumberland Street and Water Street, on Touch for map.
+Marker is at the intersection of Cumberland Street and Water Street, on the left when traveling east on Cumberland Street.
+Touch for map.
 Marker is at or near this postal address: 1 Water Street, Duncannon PA 17020, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Clark's Ferry Bridge (here, next to this marker); Duncannon Square (within shouting distance of this marker); Duncannon (about 600 feet away, measured in a direct line); Duncannon National Bank (about 600 feet away); Duncannon Presbyterian Church Annex (about 600 feet away); First Sunday School In Perry County (about 600 feet away); Entering Duncannon (about 700 feet away); a different marker also named Entering Duncannon (about 700 feet away).
 Touch for a list and map of all markers in Duncannon.